-After voters rewarded their parties with narrow but decisive victories in 2020 and 2024, respectively, both Biden and Trump believed they had a mandate to pass sweeping policies in partisan megabills through reconciliation.
+After voters rewarded them with narrow but decisive victories in 2020 and 2024, respectively, both Biden and Trump believed they had a mandate to pass sweeping policies in party-line bills through the reconciliation process.
 At the time of its passage, 63% of voters supported Biden's first reconciliation bill - the \$1.9 trillion American Rescue Plan, which was intended to support the economy through the final stage of the COVID-19 pandemic.
 But the inflationary effect of this bill drowned out the popularity of the individual policies contained within it and the subsequent legislation Biden sought to pass.